tania-m/romannumeral/readme.md

 - **package.json**: lists informations about the project and dependencies.
 - **server.js**: file containing code for the server.

-At runtime, and additional folder "logs" is added to hold log files.
+At runtime, and additional folder "logs" holds log files.

-*Note: That documentation is not made available through the API server when the server is running, it is mostly for development/testing/deployment usage.
+*Note: Folders api-documentation and code-documentation are not made available through the API server when the server is running (avoids leaking information about the server).
+It is mostly for development/testing/deployment usage.
 HTML files were generated for better documentation readability and developer convenience.*

 ## Production usage
 Currently, only HTTP is supported out of the box.
 For HTTPS, please use a proxy (like [NGINX](https://www.nginx.com/)) in front of this server.